2018 Innovate Durham Challenge Statements

 Innovate Durham is a 12-week partnership program that turns the City of Durham and Durham County into a lab to test an idea product or service.
-In our second year we're adding a new feature, specific policy challenges.
-Now applicants to the program can apply to solve one of 7 challenges or submit their own idea.
+In our second year we added a new feature, specific policy challenges.
+Applicants to the program could apply to solve one of 7 challenges or submit their own idea.
 More information on each challenge is below.

 The City-County Planning Department is looking to do more of its work digitally.
 Specifically, there are three areas where the department wants new ideas and approaches to how it does its work: better informing interested residents and neighbors of proposed developments; creating a system to allow for the digital submittal, review, tracking and approval of development applications; and, digitizing and indexing archival planning records.